 - However, the Interest Coverage Ratio is very high signifying less risk of Interest Payment Default.

-The very first step in the Income Statement is to model the Sales or Revenue items.
+The third step in Financial Modeling is to forecast the Income Statement, wherein we will start with modeling the Sales or Revenue items.

 Step 3A – Revenues Projections

 - Sales Growth: Sales growth assumption in each period defines the change from the previous period.
-This is simple and commonly used method, but offers no insights into the components or dynamics of growth.
+This is a simple and commonly used method but offers no insights into the components or dynamics of growth.

 - Unit Volume, Change in Volume, Average Price and Change in Price: This method is appropriate for businesses which have simple product mix; it permits analysis of the impact of several key variables.

 - Dollar Market Size and Growth: Market Share and Change in Share – Useful for cases where information is available on market dynamics and where these assumptions are likely to be fundamental to a decision.
-For Example: Telecom industry
+For Example the Telecom industry

-- Volume Capacity, Capacity Utilization and Average Price: These assumptions can be important for businesses where production capacity is important to the decision.
-(In the purchase of additional capacity, for example, or to determine whether expansion would require new investments.)
+- Volume Capacity, Capacity Utilization, and Average Price: These assumptions can be important for businesses where production capacity is important to the decision.
+(In the purchase of additional capacity, for example, or to determine whether the expansion would require new investments.)

 - Product Availability and Pricing

-- Revenue driven by investment in capital, marketing or R&D
+- Revenue was driven by investment in capital, marketing or R&D

 - Employee based: For example, revenues of professional services firms or sales-based firms such as brokers.
 Modeling should focus on net staffing, revenue per employee (often based on billable hours).
 More detailed models will include seniority and other factors affecting pricing.